Matching Impatient and Heterogeneous Demand and Supply: Model description

 where

 The objective (\ref{eq:Profit}) captures the trade-off between making matches quickly and waiting for better matches.
-The difficulty when deciding whether or not to incur holding costs for a short period of time in order to enable a potential future higher value match is that the matching policy does not know how much longer each customer and worker currently waiting will remain waiting without being matched.
+The difficulty when deciding whether or not to incur holding costs for a short period of time in order to enable a potential future higher value match is that the matching policy does not know how much longer each \levi{agent} currently waiting will remain waiting without being matched. \\